 As part of a butterfly transformation, and a new chapter of my life it is my goal to visit as many Quechua (Kechwa) Lamista indigenous communities as possible.

-The people in my village have always talked about a waterfall in the village of Aviación, district San Roque De Cumbaza.
+The people in my village have always talked about a waterfall in a close by village, district San Roque De Cumbaza.
 Although, no one had any idea what it looked like and I got the feeling it was very small and not such a big deal.
 Well, no one has seen it!
 So maybe it’s just a creek.
 I had never visited the village, so I thought it was time to leave my computer behind and go on an adventure.

 An Italian artist called Carla Van Den Burg, a small, young thing – resident of the Sachaqa Centro De Arte – had ventured to the village before with Don Angel.
 She painted such a great image of the place and the people, so it is thanks to her the inspiration came to finally make it there.